faisalmemon/ios-crash-dump-analysis-book/examples/xbmc_sigbus_ios/xmbc_crash_explanation.md

  SoLoader::Load() (SoLoader.cpp:57)
 ```

-It is calling the dynamic loader to load extra code based upon a configuration determined by an "AddOn" manager:
+It is calling the dynamic loader\index{file!dynamic loader} to load extra code based upon a configuration determined by an "AddOn" manager:
 ```
 20  XBMC                          	0x002096c6
  ADDON::CAddonMgr::Init() (AddonManager.cpp:215)
 ```

 The easiest way to diagnose such a problem is for the application to log its configuration before attempting to load optional software frameworks at runtime.
-Possibly, application bundle is missing the library we desire.
+Possibly, application bundle\index{application!bundle} is missing the library we desire.

 Sometimes we are integrating third party libraries that have dynamic code loading within them.
 In such cases, we need to use the Xcode diagnostics facilities.